microsoft/vscode-eslint/README.md

 Also note that there is a time budget of 750ms to run code actions on save which might not be enough for large JavaScript / TypeScript file.
 You can increase the time budget using the `editor.codeActionsOnSaveTimeout` setting.

+The old `eslint.autoFixOnSave` setting is now deprecated and can safely be removed.

 ## Settings Options

 If you are using an ESLint extension version < 2.x then please refer to the settings options [here](https://github.com/microsoft/vscode-eslint/blob/master/history/settings_1_9_x.md).